JonathanTremblay/UnityExportToZip/ReadMe.md

 ## Version History

+* 1.1.0
+    * Added settings to allow inclusion of Build or Builds folders, and control the renaming of the root folder.
+    * Added an exception to keep Build Settings from the Library folder.
 * 1.0.3
     * Added a shortcut (Ctrl+Alt+S) and fixed a compilation bug during build process.
 * 1.0.2